 - Operates over 3,000 servers in 94+ countries

 - 24/7 live chat support

 - Only 5 connections are permitted at once

 SECURITY-FIRST VPN:ExpressVPN is a fast and reliable choice which unblocks all major streaming services including Hulu, and Amazon Prime.
 Great privacy features and keeps no logs.
 Includes a 30-day money-back guarantee.

 Read our full review of ExpressVPN.

-Apps are available for MacOS, iOS, Windows, and Android.
-It can be manually configured to work with Linux and some wireless routers.
+Apps are available for macOS, iOS, Windows, Linux, and Android.
+It can be manually configured to work with some wireless routers.